Drug and pharmaceutical residues in drinking water

 30,000 tons of 3,000 different active pharmaceutical ingredients in 9,000 different combinations preparations are dumped each year.
 The amount of veterinary drugs that pass into our waterways is largely unknown.
 In a representative survey, 16% of the population admitted to flushing unused pills down the toilet.
 More than 40% of the population disposes of unused liquid drugs in the toilet, often saying that they intend to rinse out the bottles for recycling.

 95% of that volume is excreted in the patient’s urine and cannot be filtered out by wastewater treatment plants, only to enter the country’s surface waterways and eventually groundwater.
 Eighty active ingredients from pharmaceuticals are regularly found in our water supply; this number sometimes spikes well about 100.
 Some of that penetrates down into our groundwater.

-Brief information about drugs in Germany
+Brief summary about drugs in our water supply

-- 3,000 different pharmaceutical ingredients are dispensed each year in Germany
+- 3,000 different pharmaceutical ingredients are dispensed each year

 - 1/3 of unused medications are disposed of into toilets and enter the groundwater